Kinky Boots (film): Critical response

 The film received mixed reviews on release, with critics decrying the "formulaic Britcom plot".
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 58% based on 113 reviews, with a weighted average score of 5.8/10.
 The website's critics consensus reads: "Kinky Boots relies heavily on the Full Monty formula of Britcoms, while playing it too safe in a desperate attempt not to offend.
 Ejiofor's performance is its redeeming virtue."

 Box office

 The film earned a total of $9,941,428 internationally.

 Awards

-Ejiofor was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+Chiwetel Ejiofor was nominated for Best Actor – Motion Picture Musical or Comedy at the 64th Golden Globe Awards.

+The film won the Audience Award for Best Comedy at the 2006 Indianapolis Film Festival.

 Musical adaptation

 A stage musical adaptation debuted on Broadway in April 2013, following an out-of-town try-out at the Bank of America Theatre in Chicago.
 The songs were composed by Cyndi Lauper, and the book co-written by Harvey Fierstein, director Jerry Mitchell was also the choreographer.
 The Chicago cast included eventual Broadway cast members Billy Porter and Stark Sands.
 At the 67th Tony Awards (2013), the Broadway production won six Tony Awards, including Best Original Score (Lauper, first sole female winner), Best Actor (Porter) and Best Musical.
+As of September 2024, a feature film adaptation of the musical is being planned.